peterhinch/micropython-tft-gui/README.md

 Control then passes to the scheduler: the code following this line will not run until the scheduler is stopped (``GUI.objsched.stop()``).
 See the scheduler README for full details.

+By default tft_local.py instantiates the scheduler with a heartbeat on the Pyboard's red LED.
+If writing threaded code it provides visual confirmation that the scheduler is running, and that no thread is hogging execution by failing to yield.

 # Class GUI

 This provides access to system-wide objects and behaviours.